jkingportfolio/CI_PP4_Pic_Pals/README.md

 - Javascript

 ### Frameworks and Tools
+!!!
+ADD LINKS !!!
-- Django 3.2.16 - Used to rapidly develop the site.
+- [Django 3.2.16](https://www.djangoproject.com/) - Used to rapidly develop the site.
+- Psycopg2 - Used as a PostgreSQL adaptor
+- Gunicorn -
 - Git - Used for version control.
 - GitHub - Used to deploy the projects code.
 - Gitpod - Used to develop and test code.
 - Heroku Platform - Used to deploy the live project.
+- Crispy Forms - Used to format forms.
 - Am i Responsive - Used to create a mock up image of the site on different screen sizes.
 - Balsamiq - Used to produce wireframes of the site.
 - Boostrap 5 - Used to develop the layout of the site.